sqlmapproject/sqlmap/Usage.md

     These options can be used to access the back-end database management system underlying file system

-    --file-read=RFILE   Read a file from the back-end DBMS file system --file-write=WFILE  Write a local file on the back-end DBMS file system --file-dest=DFILE   Back-end DBMS absolute filepath to write to
+    --file-read=FILE..
+Read a file from the back-end DBMS file system --file-write=FIL..
+Write a local file on the back-end DBMS file system --file-dest=FILE..
+Back-end DBMS absolute filepath to write to

   Operating system access:
     These options can be used to access the back-end database management